Fellow Case Reports

 Case reports for both the Associate Fellow and Fellow examinations are due in the Headquarters Office 45 days before the examination period begins.
 The applicant is responsible for insuring that the case materials arrive by that date; therefore, use of a delivery process that allows verification of receipt in the Headquarters Office is recommended.

 The case reports must be submitted in electronic format and all materials submitted for the examination will be identified by candidate number.
 Candidates will receive this number after his or her application for the examination is received by the AAID office.
-Candidates should submit all reports online through the link in the confirmation letter or by mail on one memory stick (USB flash drive), which includes a folder for each case type, labeled as appropriate, e.g., single tooth case.
+Candidates should submit all reports online through the link in the confirmation letter, which includes a folder for each case type, labeled as appropriate, e.g., single tooth case.
 Only submit cases once.

 Subperiosteal Cases: Candidates who are presenting a subperiosteal implant case must bring the bone model from either the direct bone impression or CT scan to the examination.
 Do not submit these models with the case reports.